CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2017-02-12-How-to-stop-with-ctrlc-a-running-mex-file-in-matlab.md

 ---
 layout: post
 title: How to stop with CTRL C a running mex file in Matlab
+description: 'How to stop with CTRL C a running mex file in Matlab.'
 categories: tech
 date: 2017-02-12
 ---
 This is how you do:

 {% highlight cpp %}